AnthonyDEV8303/AudioDevices-DSP-Dynacord-DSP260/README.md

 ---

   ## Installation

+1. Connect your Dynacord DSP260 device to your PC via USB.
-1. Go to the [Releases](https://github.com/AnthonyDEV8303/AudioDevices-DSP-Dynacord-DSP260/releases) section.
+2. Go to the [Releases](https://github.com/AnthonyDEV8303/AudioDevices-DSP-Dynacord-DSP260/releases) section.
-2. Download the latest installer `.exe`.
+3. Download the latest installer `.exe`.
-3. Run the installer and follow the on-screen instructions.
+4. Run the installer and follow the on-screen instructions.
-4. Enjoy your Dynacord DSP260 driver!
+5. Enjoy your Dynacord DSP260 driver!

-> ⚠️ Make sure to run the installer with administrator privileges.
+> ⚠️ Make sure to run the installer with administrator privileges and that the DSP device is connected via USB before starting the installation.

 ---